 Editor’s note: Personal loan and bank rates are subject to change.
-The information reflected here is accurate as of 3 May 2019.

 Are you a foreigner working in Singapore?
 From sky-high rentals to exorbitant medical expenses, this little red dot is one of the most expensive cities for expats to live in.

 This makes it extra tough if you ever find yourself running into financial difficulties.
 Without your friends and family around to provide support, it can be challenging if you need emergency cash.

 Fret not, for there is a lifeline for you.
 To help you tide through lean periods, there are personal loans available for foreigners.
 Banks and licensed credit companies in Singapore can assist foreigners with customised credit services, such as short or long-term contracts to meet varying needs and requirements.

 Foreigner Loans are loans offered to foreigners working, studying, and/or living in Singapore.
 There is no big difference in the process of applying for a loan as a Singapore Citizen – the main difference lies in the qualifying criteria.
 Most of the time, foreigners will need to meet a higher income requirement or show proof of legal residence in Singapore.

 The process and interest rates depend on the lender and type of loan you choose.
 In general, foreigners need to submit documents as legal proof that they are working in Singapore.
 You might also have to apply with a guarantor if you do not have a credit score.

 One key thing that banks and other credit companies are looking out for is whether or not you intend to (or are able to) remain in Singapore for the duration of your loan tenor.
 Do be prepared for the possibility that some lenders may not be willing to work with non-residents – even with a guarantor.